Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 This is one of the reasons why, in my experience, the complication rates of the secondary facelift are similar to those of the primary facelift — provided the surgery is performed with the appropriate technique and careful planning.

-There are two main situations that lead a patient to seek secondary facial lifting.
+There are two main situations that lead a patient to seek a secondary facelift.
 Each requires a different approach, and it is essential that I understand the complete history before planning the surgery.

 Dissatisfaction with the previous result

 This is the most delicate situation.
-The patient seeks revision because the first lifting did not meet their expectations.
-The most common complaints include:
+The patient seeks revision because the first facelift did not meet their expectations.
+The most common concerns include:

 In all these scenarios, my approach begins with a detailed analysis of what was done previously, understanding the technique used and the anatomical limits I will encounter during the revision.

-The vast majority of previous liftings I encounter in revision patients were performed using more superficial techniques: SMAS plication, SMASectomy, or even purely skin liftings.
+The vast majority of previous facelifts I encounter in revision patients were performed using more superficial techniques: SMAS plication, SMASectomy, or even purely skin facelifts.
 In these cases, the deep plane remains virtually untouched, which gives me the opportunity to perform a truly transformative surgery.

 Navigating scar tissue